SANTA ROSA COUNTY HEALTH DEPARTMENT CELEBRATES NATIONAL BREASTFEEDING MONTH

 - It's estimated that $13 billion would be saved per year if 90 percent of U.S. infants were breastfed exclusively for six months.

-The Florida Department of Health in Santa Rosa County WIC program offers resources and staff to help breastfeeding mothers.
-Elisabeth Jordan is an International Board Certified Lactation Consultant (IBCLC) with experience and a high level of specialized knowledge in breastfeeding to assist clients.
+The Santa Rosa County Health Department's WIC program offers resources and staff to help breastfeeding mothers.
+Elisabeth (Lis) Jordan is an International Board Certified Lactation Consultant (IBCLC) with experience and a high level of specialized knowledge in breastfeeding.
 She is available day or night, 24 hours a day, 7 days a week to answer questions and offer support to mothers who have made the important decision to breastfeed.

 "It takes a strong commitment to successfully breastfeed,” Lis said.
 “That’s really half the battle.
 The other half is having a strong support system.
 It’s becoming more apparent that it truly does take a village for mothers to be successful, but it’s worth every effort when examining the positive health outcomes for all.”

-DOH-Santa Rosa has also added a Breastfeeding Peer Counselor to its WIC program.
+The WIC program also employs a Breastfeeding Peer Counselor, Dawn Hodges-Nolan.
 Peer counselors are chosen from the same socio/economic/ethnic groups as WIC clients and have successfully breastfed their own babies.
 Breastfeeding peer counselors provide mother-to-mother basic breastfeeding education and support to pregnant and breastfeeding moms.

-The DOH-Santa Rosa WIC program also offers breastfeeding classes and a breastfeeding support group, The Milky Way.
-Breastfeeding mothers do not have to participate in WIC to take advantage of the information and support these programs offer.
-Classes are held every Thursday and times vary to meet participants’ needs.
-The Milky Way meets at 5:00 p.m. the 4th Thursday of the month at the health department’s Milton location, 5527 Stewart Street.
-Women who would like to attend the support group, a class, or who are just looking for information and support, can contact Lis Jordan directly at 850-313-4035.
+Santa Rosa CHD also offers breastfeeding classes and a support group, The Milky Way, and mothers do not have to participate in WIC to take advantage of the information and support they provide.
+Women who would like to attend a class, or who are just looking for information and support, can contact Lis Jordan directly at 850-313-4035.

 “Breastfeeding is a unique experience only a mother can give to her baby,” Lis said, “and my hope is that mothers will take comfort in knowing our WIC team is here to support them on their journey.”